eranzaksh/microservicesProject/README.md

 ![Terraform](https://img.shields.io/badge/terraform-%3E%3D1.2-blue)
 ![Python](https://img.shields.io/badge/python-3.x-blue)

-A distributed email processing system built with Python microservices and AWS infrastructure.
-The system provides a secure API for email data ingestion and reliable background processing for S3 storage.
+A distributed email processing system built with Python microservices and AWS infrastructure lavraging ECS.
+The system provides a secure API for email data ingestion and reliable background processing for S3 storage. both microservices resides in a private subnet with no public ip.

 ## Table of Contents
 - [Overview](#overview)